jonsito/AgilityContest/README.md

 AgilityContest
 ==============

-A web client-server (xampp)  app to organize, grab and show results for FCI Dog Agility Contests
+A web client-server (xampp) app to organize, register and show results for FCI Dog Agility Contests